openxla/stablehlo/docs/spec.md

-This operation is functionally identical to [reshape](https://github.com/openxla/stablehlo/blob/main/docs/spec.md#reshape) op, except the result shape is specified dynamically via `output_shape`.
+This operation is functionally identical to [reshape](https://github.com/openxla/stablehlo/blob/main/docs/spec.md#reshape) op, but the result shape is specified dynamically via `output_shape`.

 #### Inputs